ten nine ways to go out in cricket:

 - Hit wicket.
 Simply put, a batsman hits the stumps with his bat or his body while the ball is 'alive'.
 The shortened form is 'hit wkt', as in 'hit wkt b <bowler>'.
 It counts as one wicket for the bowler.

-- Handling the ball.
+Handling the ball.
 What it says on the tin.
 A batsman touches the ball with his hand.
 The exceptions are if the hand was on the bat at the time, or of he is returning the ball to the fieldsmen or bowler with the field's permission - say, if it is just sitting near him, eg. at the feet.
 There is no shortened form, and it does not count towards the bowler's total.
+Edit: As of October 2017, this method has been dissolved and incorporated under method 9.

 - Obstructing the field.
 A batsman tries to stop the fieldsmen from getting the ball by getting in his way deliberately, or kicking the ball away.
 There is no shortened form and it does not count for the bowler.